Why Interdisciplinary Studies?

 How do I transfer in?

-How do I choose an emphasis area?
+How do I choose a concentration?

 The IS major positions students to tackle the wicked problems and global challenges we face today.
-As part of the major, you'll select one of seven emphasis areas to help focus your work and empower you to change the world.
+As part of the major, you'll select one of five concentration areas to help focus your work and empower you to change the world.
 To get started, think about a current or historical issue or problem that interests you.
 Maybe you want to understand the interconnections of film and social justice.
 Maybe you want to develop better social and policy responses to future health challenges.
 Or, help organizations and governments think through questions of sustainability.
 If you haven't pinned down a specific challenge or wicked problem, you might think about two or three of your favorite classes at Cal Poly.
 Think about what in the course that made it so interesting or what topics that you covered that intrigued you.

 What job skills will I acquire during my time as an IS major?